 Thanks to drug and alcohol prevention programs, teens and young adults typically have some idea of how consuming alcohol or using drugs can impact their bodies and reflexes.
-However, knowledge about the dangers of polydrug use — drinking alcohol and using marijuana at the same time — is often less widespread.
+However, knowledge about the dangers of polydrug use — drinking alcohol and using marijuana (also known as cannabis) at the same time — is often less widespread.

 To help inform your audience about the risks that polydrug use can present, let’s take a look at how simultaneous drug and alcohol use can impact the body and the dangers that come along with it.

 How polydrug use impacts the body